basho/riak-dotnet-client/README.md

 Future Features
 ---------------

-* LINQ expression parsing for map/reduce
+* Suggestions from users.
-* Support for Riak Search and other extensions (Luwak?)
+* Support for Riak Search and other extensions such as Luwak.
-* Suggestions from users
+* LINQ expression parsing for map/reduce.

 License
 -------

+CorrugatedIron is Open Source software released under the Apache 2.0 License.
-Please see the LICENSE file for license information.
+Please see the `LICENSE` file for full license details.